Physical Therapy in Central Illinois & Western Illinois for Foot

 Some patients may be referred to a doctor for further diagnosis.
 Once your diagnostic examination is complete, the Physical Therapists at Advanced Rehab & Sports Medicine Services have treatment options that will help speed your recovery, so that you can more quickly return to your active lifestyle.

-When your recovery is well under way, your regular visits to Advanced Rehab & Sports Medicine Services will end.
-Although we will continue to be a resource, you’ll eventually be in charge of doing your exercises as part of an ongoing home program.
+The Physical Therapists at Advanced Rehab & Sports Medicine Services can develop a personalized Physical Therapy program to help speed your rehabilitation.
+When your recovery is well under way, regular visits to Advanced Rehab & Sports Medicine Services will end.
+Although we will continue to be a resource, you will eventually be in charge of doing your exercises as part of an ongoing home program.

 Advanced Rehab & Sports Medicine Services provides services for Physical Therapy in Central Illinois & Western Illinois.